Weber Q1200 Liquid Propane Portable Grill

 189 square inches fits roughly a dozen burgers, enough for a couple or small family.
 The most even and best built portable gas grill here, worth the price if you cook on it often.
 It scores 90 out of 100.

-Heat spread is the most even of anything I cooked on for this list, but I felt every ounce of its 31 pounds hauling it from the truck to the site.
+Heat spread is the most even of anything we cooked on for this list, but we felt every ounce of its 31 pounds hauling it from the truck to the site.

 Read our full Weber Q1200 Liquid Propane Portable Grill review →